MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-microsoft-graph.md

 The following formats and values are supported, values are not case-sensitive:

-- **Date of Birth**: m/d/yyyy, mmmm d, yyyy-mm-dd, mmmm yyyy
+- **Date of Birth**: We recommend that date of birth is converted to DateTime type during data ingestion.
+Alternatively, it can be a string in format "yyyy-MM-dd".
 - **Gender**: Male, Female, Unknown
-- **Postal code**: five-digit ZIP Codes for US, standard postal code everywhere else
+- **Postal code**: Five-digit ZIP Codes for US, standard postal code everywhere else
-- **City**: city name in English
+- **City**: City name in English
-- **State/Province**: two-letter abbreviation for the US and Canada.
+- **State/Province**: Two-letter abbreviation for the US and Canada.
 Two or three letter abbreviation for Australia.
 Not applicable for France, Germany, or the UK.
 - **Country/Region**:

   - US: United States of America, United States, USA, US, America